 As a life-long news junkie, I've

 always enjoyed reading a wide range of news sources.
-Since the mid-1990s, I've offered a FREE electronic 'clipping service'
+Since 1998, I've offered a FREE electronic 'clipping service' for

-for friends who don't have the same time or inclination to search the Web.
-On most weekdays, after scanning dozens of
+colleagues who don't have the same time or inclination to search the Web on a regular basis.
+On most weekdays, after

 The distribution of "You've Cott

-Mail" has grown exponentially and it now has a readership of thousands of arts professionals and others interested in
+Mail" has grown exponentially and it now has a readership of over 10,000 arts professionals and others interested in

 the arts.
 If you're interested in receiving "You've Cott

-Mail" each weekday morning, please enter your email address in the form below.
+Mail" each weekday morning, please complete the form below.

 If you prefer, you can follow You've Cott Mail on Twitter, where I post